 Synchronous workshops meet at a regularly scheduled time each week via Zoom; written course work is shared via Wet Ink.
 Asynchronous workshops do not hold regular class meetings—these are more suitable for students who want to work on their writing at their own schedules.
 At the beginning of asynchronous workshops, teachers offer an introductory video overview, and at the start of each week, they post a writing assignment and models for that assignment, accompanied by video instruction.
 At the end of each week students post their work for critique by the class as well as their own critiques of others’ work.
 Teachers might also post additional reading assignments or discussion prompts.
 Asynchronous workshops typically offer video conferencing with the teacher at the end.

-*Due to the COVID-19 pandemic, all workshops will be conducted online until further notice.
-Check the menu links for our Level I, Level II, Level III, and open-level single-session offerings this summer.*
+Due to the COVID-19 pandemic, all workshops will be conducted online until further notice.
+Check the menu links for our Level I, Level II and Level III workshops this fall.